frefrik/covid19norge-data/README.md

 ---

 ### transport.csv

+> ❗ The government has decided that Norway will move to a normal everyday life with increased preparedness on Saturday 25 September 2021 at 16.00.
+Routine infection tracing after possible exposure to public transport therefore ceases from 25 September 2021.
+The last lists of departures were published 2021-09-24.

 List of departures where persons infected with covid-19 have been on board aircraft, ships, trains and buses.